Chapter 1 : an introduction, a party and the beginnings of a plan

 “We’re going in, getting what we need, and leaving.
 We need to get a statue from the Room of Requirement.
 It needs to happen before a fortnight’s gone, and-” she checked her watch “-I’m late for boyfriend’s dinner party with work.”
 She pulled a face and then blew us a collective kiss.
 “Ciao!”

-Albus slid off his chair onto the floor.
+Albus slid off his chair onto the floor and closed his eyes.

-“We are royally screwed,” said Roxy loudly.
+“We are royally screwed,” Roxy said.
 “How in the name of Merlin are we supposed get into Hogwarts?
 It’s impossible.”

 Lily grinned, and patted her on the head.
 “Don’t be afraid to dream a little bigger, darling,” she said.
 “If Dad can do it, we can.”